oracle/weblogic-deploy-tooling/documentation/1.9/content/concepts/archive.md

 The root directory under which empty directories must exist for Coherence persistent stores.

 #### `wlsdeploy/domainBin`
-The root directory under which $DOMAIN_HOME/bin scripts are stored.
+The root directory under which `$DOMAIN_HOME/bin` scripts are stored.
 Only scripts referenced in the `domainInfo/domainBin` section of the model are extracted.

 #### `wlsdeploy/domainLibraries`
 The root directory under which `$DOMAIN_HOME/lib` libraries are stored.
 Only libraries referenced in the `domainInfo/domainLibraries` section of the model are extracted.

 #### `wlsdeploy/nodeManager`
-The root directory under which node manager file resources, such as keystore files, are stored.
+The root directory under which Node Manager file resources, such as keystore files, are stored.

 #### `wlsdeploy/scripts`
 The root directory under which scripts are stored.
 These can include JDBC create scripts, and WLDF action scripts.

 #### `wlsdeploy/servers`
 The root directory under which server files, such as keystore files, are stored.
-These are organized by server name, such as `wlsdeploy/server/my-server/mykey.jks`
+These are organized by server name, such as `wlsdeploy/server/my-server/mykey.jks`.

 #### `wlsdeploy/sharedLibraries`
 The root directory under which shared libraries are stored.
 These are stored as JAR files within the archive.